falconcomputing/falcon-genome/README.md

 | -K | --known | String(\*) | known indels for realignment(VCF format).
 If more VCF are considered, add -K for each file |

 ### fcs-genome bqsr
 Take a BAM file and perform Base Quality Score Recalibration.
-It can be performed within a region defined in the `--knownSites` option.
+It can be performed within a region defined in the `--knownSites` option.
 If --bqsr is set, a report is generated.

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |